usman134151/eclipse/README.md

 - We create a tenant initialize tenancy
 - We force the app URL to that tenant's URL
 - We set the `SERVER_NAME` and `HTTP_HOST` server variables to that tenant's domain (`tenant.localhost`)
-- We login as the superadmin (feel free to remove this part, it's in `TenantTestCase`)
+- We log in as the superadmin (feel free to remove this part, it's in `TenantTestCase`)

 The magical thing about forcing the URLs and hostnames is that you can use: